moorepants/dissertation/physicalparameters.rst

-The center of mass can be found by realizing that the pendulum axis :math:`X_P` is simply a line in the nominal bicycle reference frame with a slope :math:`m` and a z-intercept :math:`b` where the :math:`i` subscript corresponds to the different frame orientations, see :ref:`Figure 10 <figTriangle>`.
+The center of mass can be found by realizing that the pendulum axis :math:`X_P` is simply a line in the nominal bicycle reference frame with a slope :math:`m` and a z-intercept :math:`b` where the :math:`i` subscript corresponds to the different frame orientations, see :ref:`Figure 7.10<figTriangle>`.
 The slope can be shown to be

 .. math::